Gordon Herbert

-Gordon Walter Herbert (born February 16, 1959) is a Canadian and Finnish professional basketball coach and former player.
-Herbert is currently serving as the head coach of Canada national team and Bayern Munich in the Basketball Bundesliga and the EuroLeague.
-He was previously named the head coach of the Germany national team in 2021 and guided them to a bronze medal at the EuroBasket 2022, and to the gold medal at the 2023 FIBA World Cup.
+Gordon Walter Herbert (born February 16, 1959) is a Canadian and Finnish professional basketball coach and former player currently serving as the head coach of the New Zealand Breakers of the Australian National Basketball League (NBL).
+He also serves as head of the Canada national team.
+He previously served as head coach of the German national team, where he guided them to a bronze medal at the EuroBasket 2022 and a gold medal at the 2023 FIBA World Cup.

 Playing career

 Born and raised in Penticton, British Columbia, Herbert attended two-year North Idaho College in Coeur d'Alene, and transferred to the University of Idaho in Moscow in 1979, where he played college basketball for the Vandals under head coach Don Monson.
 Prior to his senior season in 1980–81, he injured his left wrist and was redshirted; the Vandals were 25–4 and went to the NCAA tournament as Big Sky champions.

 As a fifth-year senior in 1981–82, Herbert started at forward and Idaho won its first sixteen games, went 24–2 in the regular season, and were sixth in the AP and UPI polls.
 They advanced to the Sweet Sixteen, and finished with the best record in school history at 27–3.
 While undefeated at 15–0, an article on the team appeared in Sports Illustrated.
 Twice during the regular season, Herbert was the Big Sky player of the week, and was second team all-conference.

 After college, he moved to Hyvinkää, Finland, in 1982, and joined Hyvinkään Tahko.
 He also represented Turun NMKY, Forssan Koripojat, Helsingin NMKY and Korihait.
 In total, Herbert played professionally in Finland for 12 years with various teams.
 His club playing career ended in 1994, when he started coaching.